 Bundle size

 es-toolkit functions are isolated by design.
-Each one is a standalone ESM module with no internal cross-references.
-Tree-shaking works completely.
+Each one is a standalone ESM module with no internal cross-references, so tree-shaking works completely.
 A project that only uses chunk, groupBy, and debounce ships only those three.

 TypeScript

 Lodash’s types are maintained separately in @types/lodash.
 They lag behind, have inconsistencies, and often require manual type assertions to get right.
-Functions like _.groupBy return Dictionary<T[]>, not Record<string, T[]>, and the inference doesn’t always propagate cleanly.
+Functions like _.groupBy return Dictionary<T[]> instead of Record<string, T[]>, and the inference doesn’t always propagate cleanly.

-es-toolkit is written in TypeScript.
-The types are part of the source, not an afterthought. groupBy returns Record<string, T[]>. chunk returns T[][].
-The types match what actually comes out.
+es-toolkit is written in TypeScript, so the types are part of the source rather than an afterthought. groupBy returns Record<string, T[]>, chunk returns T[][], and the types actually match what comes out.

 Performance

 es-toolkit benchmarks faster than Lodash across most operations.
-The library is simpler because it doesn’t need to support IE or handle edge cases from a pre-ES6 world.
-Less code running means less time spent.
+The library feels simpler because it doesn’t need to support IE or handle edge cases from a pre-ES6 world, and less code running means less time spent.

 ESM-first

 Lodash ships CJS.
-There are ESM builds (lodash-es) but they’re a separate package you have to explicitly install and import from. es-toolkit is ESM by default, with CJS as a secondary output.
-This matters for bundlers and for environments like Deno or edge runtimes that prefer or require ESM.
+There are ESM builds (lodash-es) but they’re a separate package you have to explicitly install and import from. es-toolkit is ESM by default, with CJS as a secondary output, which matters for bundlers and for environments like Deno or edge runtimes that prefer or require ESM.

 The functions you actually use